sergedesmedt/CSharpLanguageFeatures/Article/Article.md

 }
 ```

 The only way to return or pass an anonymous type as an argument is to use the `object` type, but of course it is then difficult to access any members of the type: how do you now what members it has?
 To what type must you cast it?
-There are a few ways to solve this problem (see the article in th reference section) but it is better not to use anonymous types as return types or argument types from and to methods.
+There are a few ways to solve this problem (see the article in the reference section) but it is better not to use anonymous types as return types or argument types from and to methods.

 ## Conclusion